 Students who attended Skidmore prior to initiation of the electronic medical record (2016) had paper records.
 These records were kept for 6 years and then destroyed.
 As of 2023 Health Services maintains no paper medical records.

 A. We take your confidentiality very seriously.
 We will not disclose any information about you, including the fact that you have come to Health Services, to anyone without your permission.
 In rare and very specific cases, we may be ethically and/or legally obligated to break confidentiality.
 Exceptions to confidentiality include: if we judge that you are at imminent risk for seriously hurting yourself or someone else, if you tell us about any current instance of child or elder abuse or if we are court-ordered by a judge to disclose records.
 If you have more questions about confidentiality, we encourage you to ask your clinician.

 Q.Do parents have access to health information?

-A. According to federal privacy laws (HIPPA, FERPA), parents do not have the right to know if or why their son/daughter has visited Health Services.
-If you are 18 years old or older and have given us written permission to discuss care with your parents, we can talk to them about the issue(s) mentioned in the Release of Information form signed by you.
+A. According to federal privacy laws (HIPPA, FERPA), parents or guardians do not have the right to know if or why their studenthas visited Health Services.
+If a student is 18 years old or older, we will only discuss their care with a parent/guardian if a Release of Information is signed, giving us written permission to discuss specific information with them.
 We cannot accept long-term, blanket Release of Information forms.
-Written permission needs to be given each time a student wants us to discuss care with his/her parents.
+Written permission must be provided each time a student would like us to discuss care with their his/herparent/guardian/other medical provider.
 Federal law requires this level of confidentiality.

 Q. What do I do if I have food allergies?

 A. Dining Services strives to provide culturally diverse, healthy food options to all students.
 This can be difficult for some students, especially those with food allergies.
-To help students navigate safely, Dining Services representatives are available to meet with students and parents to review menus, recipes, labels and alternate food choices for those with challenging diets.
+To help students navigate food options safely, Dining Services representatives are available to meet with students and parents to review menus, recipes, labels and alternate food choices for those with specific dietary needs.